sourcearchives/iota2/doc/source/HowToGetIOTA2.rst

     cd /MyInstall/iota2/scripts/Tests/UnitTests
     python -m unittest Iota2Tests

-At the end, a short print resume if tests pass.
-If everything is ok you will get :
+At the end, a short summary of the success/fail status of the tests is printed to the console.
+If everything is ok you will get something similar to this:

 .. code-block:: console